luv2code/myboard-jsclient/whatidid.md

 I added a main.js and an app.js and the code in index.html to bootstrap the application

 I added jshintignore file to the components directory

+installed jshint in an effort to get it to ignore the components dir.  my assumption is that the grunt task does not mind teh .jshintignore file.

+    npm install jshint -g
+apparently I got it wrong. the .jshintignore file works like .gitignore.
+IOW, you're supposed to put file paths in it with wild cards.

+it turns out that it's a tobe implemented feature of gruntjs to allow you to exclude paths in the files array. until then, the workaround is to add the ignore file to the src dir and run jshint from there.